egon89/scala-learning/README.md

 When we use functions in these immutable collections and classes they return a new collection with the result of the operation, without modifying the original collection.

+## Singleton Objects
+### Utility Methods
+The `object` keyword creates a Singleton object (a class that has exactly one instance)

+- We can use to create a class with a collection of utility methods
+  - its methods can be accessed like `static` methods in Java

 ## Road Map
 > [Scala 3 Book](https://docs.scala-lang.org/scala3/book/introduction.html)